-No later than the last day of December of each year, the Operator on behalf of the Board shall report to the Ohio Department of Education, the following information:
+No later than the last day of December of each year, the Board shall report to the Ohio Department of Education, the following information:

 - 1. The number of students enrolled during the previous school year; - 2.
 The number of errors associated with the administration of diabetes mediation during the previous school year.